 You can prepare your yellow tea just as you would green tea.

 - It’s best to let the water cool down to around 175-185°F before pouring.
 This leaves the tea more aromatic since fewer substances are destroyed or evaporated.

 - Let your tea steep for 30 seconds.

 - You can also infuse it up to four to five times to enjoy its full spectrum of aromas.

 This blend of tea is particularly healthy.
 Scientific studies suggest that it possesses the following health benefits:

-- Yellow tea works as an antioxidant and helps protect the body from free radicals.
+- Yellow tea is an antioxidant and helps protect the body from free radicals.

-- It also possess anti-inflammatory properties and thus prevents the development of cardiovascular diseases and diabetes.
+- It also possesses anti-inflammatory properties and thus prevents the development of cardiovascular diseases and diabetes.

 - The tea may also help prevent the development of cancer.
-However, this is uncertain as the studies available on this topic are partly contradictory.
-For example, the authors of this meta-analysis were unable to establish a connection between tea consumption and the five most common types of cancer.
+However, this is uncertain as the studies on this topic are partly contradictory.
+For example, the authors of this meta-analysis could not establish a connection between tea consumption and the five most common types of cancer.

 - In another study, Chinese researchers found that yellow tea has the second highest content of polyphenols and antioxidants after green tea.
 These account for a large part of the health effects of tea.